mrtsmit/WLAN-VPN-PI/README.md

 * EDIMAX EW-7811UN

 For other chipsets, other hostapd executables might be required.

+NOTE THAT THE USE OF **THIS** OPTION IS STRONGLY DISCOURAGED AS CURRENT KERNELS BREAK THE HOSTAPD FUNCTIONALITY.
+AS A CONSEQUENCE KERNEL UPDATES ARE BLOCKED.
+USE A RASPBERRY PI 3 FOR THIS PORJECT WHICH DOES NOT SUFFER FROM THIS PROBLEM.

 Have a look at the project's wiki for installation and use instructions: